2023–24 LEN Women's Challenger Cup: Final six

 There was originally going to be a home and away final to decide the champions.
-But due to the unexcepted amount of clubs entering the competition, the water polo committee altered the format to introduce a final six tournament.
+But due to the unexpected number of clubs entering the competition, the water polo committee altered the format to introduce a final six tournament.

 Draw

 The draw took place on 24 October in Barcelona.
 Pots 1 and 2 consist of the teams that finished first and second in the previous round respectively.
 The only restriction was that clubs from the same group in the previous round could not be drawn against each other.